 Wellington, New Zealand

-Consular Services to U.S. citizens are available only at the U.S. Consulate General in Auckland.
-Consular Services are not available at the U.S. Embassy in Wellington even in case of emergency.
-Please contact the U.S. Consulate General in Auckland for consular assistance.
+Consular services to U.S. citizens are available only at the U.S. Consulate General in Auckland.
+Consular services are unavailable at the U.S. Embassy in Wellington even in case of emergency.
+Contact the U.S. Consulate General in Auckland for consular assistance.

 New Zealand and the United States have been treaty partners under the 1980 Hague Convention on the Civil Aspects of International Child Abduction Convention (Hague Abduction Convention) since October 1, 1991.